benmenis/Search/README.md

 Responsive web app to search for Videos, Images or Terms

+-Using ReactJS and firebase hosting
+-Using Material UI and Semantic UI for style
-Using ReactJS and firebase hosting, for vidoes i used * API*, for images i used *Unsplash API* and for terms - *Wikipedia API*
+-Using *Youtube API* for videos, * Unsplash API * for images and * Wikipedia API * for terms